 M.A. students should plan on taking their comprehensive exams (see below) in their sixth and final quarter.
-Students who take longer than six quarters to complete their M.A. degree requirements may have to pay their own fees beyond the second year.
+Students who hold fellowships and who take longer than six quarters to complete their M.A. degree requirements may no longer be eligible to receive departmental support.